-We thank the committee for including these three provisions in the underlying bill, however, we are concerned that the bill does not include language prohibiting funds from being used to implement the DOL's controversial "persuader" rulemaking (Labor-Management Reporting and Disclosure Act; Interpretation of the "Advice" Exemption, 76 Fed.
+The last provision CDW requests would prohibit funds from being used to implement DOL's controversial "persuader" rulemaking (Labor-Management Reporting and Disclosure Act; Interpretation of the "Advice" Exemption, 76 Fed.
 Reg.
 36178).
 In June 2011, DOL proposed radical changes to the regulations interpreting Section 203 of the Labor-Management Reporting and Disclosure Act (LMRDA), which contains federal reporting and disclosure requirements regarding individuals and entities hired by employers "to persuade employees to exercise or not exercise or persuade employees as to the manner of exercising, the right to organize...."
-DOL stated in its most recent regulatory agenda that it plans to release the final "persuader" rule this coming December.
+DOL finalized the persuader rule on March 23, 2016.

 Employers and "persuaders" are obligated to file public reports with DOL, disclosing finances and other information if they engage in covered activity.
 Since LMRDA was enacted, however, attorneys, trade associations and other third party advisors and their clients (employers) have been exempt from these reporting requirements when they discuss union organizing with an employer as long as they do not directly interact with employees.
-DOL's proposed rule would eliminate this "advice" exemption, and in doing so trample on rights to confidential legal advice.
+DOL's rule will eliminate this "advice" exemption, and in doing so trample on rights to confidential legal advice.
 Furthermore, employers will likely be required to start filing persuader reports if they seek assistance on general workplace policies.
 Advisors could become persuaders merely by hosting conferences or meetings with a focus on labor relations.
 These changes are alarming, particularly considering criminal penalties could be imposed for non-compliance.

-We look forward to working with you to further improve this bill.
-All four provisions are equally important to help address the drastic labor law changes put forth by the NLRB and DOL.
-If left unchecked, the actions of these agencies will fuel economic uncertainty and have serious negative ramifications for millions of employers, U.S. workers they have hired or would like to hire, and consumers.
+Each of these provisions would help address the drastic labor law changes put forth by the NLRB and DOL.
+If left unchecked, the actions of these agencies will fuel economic uncertainty and have serious negative ramifications for millions of employers, U.S. workers, and consumers.